jontrulson/conquest/docs/conquest-guide.md

 If a server has not enabled the Vacant flag, you should self-destruct to exit the game - this will not be counted as a loss.
 Being killed by a lightning bolt will count as a loss.
-Losses will affect your skill rating.
+Losses will negatively affect your skill rating.

 ## Teams